 Your online course catalog doesn’t need to be like a brick and mortar grocery store.
 It can be custom tailored to your needs.
 What if one day you walked into the grocery store and were able to have it laid out exactly how you wanted it?
 Imagine, removing aisles of gluten-free products and diet-friendly alternatives.
 You could shrink the produce section and have more options laid out for convenience foods and carbonated beverages.
 Those without children, don’t need to see formula.
 Imagine a grocery store that features the things you buy, items that go with the things you buy, and nothing else to distract you.
 How would that improve your shopping experience?
 How much faster would it be?
 How much more efficient and less headache-inducing?

 In an LMS catalog, we can create that kind of individualized experience.
 We evaluate which content was previously accessed by a learner and what content was used by similar people.
-Items in which a learner is likely to be interested in can be pushed to the front.
+This is the flexibility internet has provided us.
+And it is in a way, making lives easier for both of us, the seller as well as the consumer.
+Anyone with access to fast internet (such as those provided by the best satellite internet provider) can use the space available online to ascertain the maximum benefit.
+Talking about the course here, based on the learner’s behavior, certain items can be pushed to the front, in which a learner is likely to be interested.
 Like a shiny end-cap at your grocery store, new and featured content can be highlighted, ensuring that learners don’t miss the latest and greatest offerings.
 Content that “goes with” things you’ve already accessed can sit next to it on your virtual shelf–think dip next to chips, peanut butter next to jelly.

 One benefit of the virtual world is the ability to adapt the experience for each person.
 Without the constraints of space, and by tracking users’ data and making complex correlations between user behaviors, online catalogs can be infinitely customized.
 Just as the health food lover’s imaginary grocery store has an extra-large section for bulk bins, a nurse’s catalog might feature compliance training and PDUs relevant to her career.
 My grocery store might learn that I always buy Nutella, and put it front and center, and my training catalog might similarly learn that I can’t pass up a writing course, and assures that I see those first.